PayHereDevs/payhere-mobilesdk-ios-rb/README.md

 The __RB__ (Resource Bundle) Edition is different from the [Original iOS SDK](https://github.com/PayHereLK/payhere-mobilesdk-ios) because it __must__ be linked statically through Cocoapods.

-The Original SDK is linked using dynamic Frameworks. you can use the __RB__ Edition with technologies like React Native, since they don't support dynamic frameworks.
+The Original SDK is linked using dynamic Frameworks.
+You can use the __RB__ Edition with technologies like React Native, since they don't support dynamic frameworks.

 ## Contents
 -  [Requirements](#Requirements)